Step 24 – Deceased Estate Administration Guide

 - A Medical Certificate of Cause of Death, completed by a registered medical practitioner.

-Depending on the situation, the superannuation fund may request a Grant of Probate or Letters of Administration issued by the Supreme Court in the relevant State/Territory.
-This is explained in more detail in Step 27 – Apply for Grant of Probate or Letters of Administration.Fact Sheet
+Depending on the situation, the superannuation fund may request a Grant of Probate or Letters of Administration issued by the Supreme Court in the relevant state/territory.
+This is explained in more detail in Step 27 – Grant of Probate Application or Applying for Letters of Administration.Fact Sheet

 SunSuper provides a fact sheet that may be useful.

 Contact Hours: Monday – Friday, 8:00am – 8:00pm AEST

 Email Form can be accessed here

 Post – General: Hostplus, Locked Bag 5046, Parramatta NSW 2124